 Change the second paragraph as follows:

 The STA selects between single and multiple protection when it transmits the first frame of a TXOP.
 All subsequent frames transmitted by the STA in the same TXOP use the same class of duration settings.
-A STA always uses multiple protection in a TXOP that includes:
+A STA always uses multiple protection in a TXOP that includes(#15498) one or more of the following:

 Frames that have the RDG/More PPDU subfield equal to 1